pingcap/docs/data-migration/aurora/from-snapshot.md

 [tikv-importer]

-# The "local" backend mode is used by default for best performance, which is suitable for large data volumes above TB level, but downstream TiDB cannot provide services during the import period.
+# The "Local" backend mode is used by default for best performance, which is suitable for large data volumes above TB level.
+But in this mode, the downstream TiDB cannot provide services during the import period.
 # The data volume below TB level can also adopt the "tidb" backend mode, and downstream TiDB can provide services normally.
 For more information about the backend mode, please refer to: https://docs.pingcap.com/tidb/stable/tidb-lightning-backends
 backend = "local"